 According to the National Highway Traffic Safety Administration (NHTSA), speeding is cited as a factor in 33 percent of all fatal crashes, and it’s the third-leading contributing factor in all traffic accidents.

-Speeding was deemed responsible for more than 13,000 deaths nationally last year, and costs society more than $40 billion annually.
+Speeding accidents were deemed responsible for more than 13,000 deaths nationally last year, and costs society more than $40 billion annually.
 That’s a low estimate because it doesn’t include injuries, and it also doesn’t count traffic deaths that occur more than one month after the collision.

-Where the law is concerned, speeding is not only a form of negligence, it’s also a crime.
+Where the law is concerned, our lawyers believe that speeding is not only a form of negligence, it’s also a crime.
 All drivers are expected to use reasonable care when operating a motor vehicle.
 Failure to abide by posted speed limits or traveling too fast for the conditions is a breach of this duty to use reasonable care.

-Every Fort Lauderdale car accident case is different.
-But in most situations, a driver whose excessive speed contributed to a crash can be held liable for damages to those injured as a result.Speeding: A Form of Aggressive Driving
+Every Fort Lauderdale speeding accident case is different.
+But in most situations, a driver whose excessive speed contributed to a crash can be held liable for damages to those injured as a result with the assistance of a knowledgeable attorney.Speeding: A Form of Aggressive Driving